haideralp/VPC/Testing VPC APP/README.md

-# Testing for VPC to Working In AWS
+# Testing for VPC Impementation In AWS

 ## Step 1: App EC2 Instance Launched In Public Subnet